A Few UFOs Were Spotted in Brampton Last Year

 - Ontario reports 351 new COVID-19 cases, officials say test backlog is clearing

-- 564 new COVID-19 cases reported in Ontario, over 500 total cases confirmed in Brampton
+- 135 new cases of COVID-19 reported in Ontario, 19 new cases found in Brampton